liferay/liferay-docs/devGuide/en/chapters/07-hooks.markdown

 source code.
 In addition to defining custom actions, hooks can override portal properties to define model listeners, validators, generators, and content sanitizers.
-If you want to customize a property that's not found in this list, you must use an Ext plugin (chapter 7).
+If you want to customize a property that's not found in this list, you must use an Ext plugin (Chapter 8).

 ---